extend-commerce/docs/Company_Management.md

 4. Click **Save Company** to add the company.
 ![Compnay](./images/company2.png)

-BigCommerce Admin also has the authority to edit, update, and delete existing companies.
+5.BigCommerce Admin also has the authority to edit, update, and delete existing companies.
 ![Compnay](./images/company3.png)
 ## Editing a Company